Improving Scheduled Sampling with Elastic Weight Consolidation for Neural Machine Translation: Scheduled Sampling

 Here $i$ indicates the i-th output sequence in the dataset and $L^{(i)}$ is the length of the i-th output sequence.
 This training objective is known as teacher-forcing~\citep{DBLP:journals/neco/WilliamsZ89}, since the model conditions on the ground-truth prefix $\boldsymbol{y}^{(i)}_{<t}$ to generate the token $y^{(i)}_{t}$.
-However, at inference time, the model generates the token $\hat y_{t}$ by conditioning using its own previous outputs, i.e.\ $\boldsymbol{\hat{y}}_{<t}$ instead of $\boldsymbol{y}_{<t}$.
-This limitation creates a discrepancy between training and inference known as the exposure bias problem~\citep{DBLP:conf/nips/BengioVJS15, DBLP:journals/corr/RanzatoCAZ15}.
+However, at inference time, the model generates the token $\hat y_{t}$ by conditioning on its own outputs, i.e.\ $\boldsymbol{\hat{y}}_{<t}$ instead of $\boldsymbol{y}_{<t}$, which creates a discrepancy between training and inference known as the exposure bias problem~\citep{DBLP:conf/nips/BengioVJS15, DBLP:journals/corr/RanzatoCAZ15}.

-\citet{DBLP:conf/nips/BengioVJS15} introduced scheduled sampling to bridge the above-mentioned gap between MLE training and inference.
-Scheduled sampling uses the same training objective as teacher-forcing~(Equation~\ref{eq:tf}), the only difference being that the conditioning prefixes $\boldsymbol{\tilde{y}}^{(i)}_{<t}$ are a stochastic mixture of ground-truth $\boldsymbol{y}^{(i)}_{t}$ and model-generated prefixes $\boldsymbol{\hat{y}}^{(i)}_{<t}$:
+\citet{DBLP:conf/nips/BengioVJS15} introduced scheduled sampling to mitigate the above-mentioned discrepancy between MLE training and inference.
+Scheduled sampling uses the same training objective as teacher-forcing~(Equation~\ref{eq:tf}), the only difference being that the conditioning prefixes $\boldsymbol{\tilde{y}}^{(i)}_{<t}$ are a stochastic mixture of ground-truth $\boldsymbol{y}^{(i)}_{<t}$ and model-generated prefixes $\boldsymbol{\hat{y}}^{(i)}_{<t}$:

-Finally, an annealing schedule is used to gradually decrease the probability $p$ of conditioning using the ground-truth $\boldsymbol{y}^{(i)}_{<t}$ during training.
-Typically, for each mini-batch $b$, $p$ is decreased using the following annealing schedules:
+An annealing schedule is used to gradually decrease the probability $a$ of conditioning using the ground-truth prefix during training.
+Typically, for each mini-batch $b$, $a$ is decreased using the following annealing schedules: